estellederrien/vue-node-mysql-generated/README.md

-# My starter done only using Relational DBs and Express REST generators
+# My starter done only using Relational DBs and Express REST generators , and one Axios generic crud
+# No need to write back end code in a relational env any more.
 ![ScreenShot](screenshot.png)

 ## Live testing :